secure-ly/cview-issuer-chart/README.md

 # cview-issuer for cert-manager

-C-View issuer is an external certificate issuers for cert-manager engine <br />
+The C-View issuer is an external certificate issuer for the cert-manager engine <br />
-The cview-issuer works through the CVIEW certificate management platform to sign certificate request in the organization ADCS
+The cview-issuer works through the CVIEW certificate management platform to sign certificate requests in the organization ADCS.

 [1.
 Prerequisites](#1-prerequisites) <br />
 [2.
 C-View issuer installation helm cart](#2-cview-issuer-installation-helm-cart)<br />